 Most injury attorneys also expect reimbursement for costs.
 The lawyer will usually advance the money for these expenses, which include court reporter fees and court filing fees, during the case.
 At the end of the case, you must repay the advance.
 You should discuss how the lawyer will deduct costs from your compensation.

 How Will I Receive Updates About My Case?

 The most common dispute between lawyers and clients surrounds communication.
 Under the Florida Rules of Professional Conduct, a lawyer must keep a client reasonably informed about the status of the case and promptly comply with reasonable requests for information.

 You should discuss how often you will receive updates.
 You should also ask how you should contact the lawyer when you need to talk.

 Finally, the lawyer should provide you with contact information for others in the firm who can provide information and updates about your case.

-Hiring an Injury Lawyer
+Hiring The Right Miami Personal Injury Lawyer

 At the end of your free consultation, you should discuss the steps for hiring a lawyer.
 Florida requires written contingent fee agreements, so you should ask for a copy of the fee agreement to review.

 Unless you have impending deadlines in your case, you should take time to choose a lawyer.